nzakas/understandinges6/manuscript/02-Functions.md

         return start + middle + end;
     }

 The logical OR operator (`||`) always returns the second operand when the first is falsy.
 Since named function parameters that are not explicitly provided are set to `undefined`, the logical OR operator is frequently used to provide default values for missing parameters.
-Other ways of determining if any parameters are missing include checking <code>arguments.length</code> for the number of parameters that were passed or directly inspecting each parameter to see if it is `undefined`.
+Other ways of determining if any parameters are missing include checking `arguments.length` for the number of parameters that were passed or directly inspecting each parameter to see if it is `undefined`.

 ECMAScript 6 makes it easier to provide default values for parameters by providing initializations that are used when the parameter isn't formally passed.
 For example: